 Linear programming duality is well understood and the reduced cost of a column is frequently used in various algorithms.
 On the other hand, for integer programs it is not clear how to define a dual function even though the subadditive dual theory has been developed a long time ago.
 In this work we propose a family of computationally tractable subadditive dual functions for integer programs.
 We develop a solution methodology that computes an optimal primal solution and an optimal subadditive dual function.
-We present computational experiments, which show that the new algorithm is tractable and the subadditive functions give better sensitivity results than its linear programming counterpart.
+We present computational experiments, which show that the new algorithm is tractable.